TL;DR: Understand the fundraise process and why a quality pitch deck is important to investors looking at startups

 What I believe a good pitch deck covers

 There are more bad pitch decks than not.
-For the purpose of this discussion, I will talk specifically about the one I would like to receive before having a meeting in the fundraise process.
+For the purpose of this discussion, I will talk specifically about the one I would like to receive before having a meeting in the fundraising process.

 The key tenets of approaching a good first deck are: